t184256/nixpkgs-python-importer/README.md

 ## Why

-I am a researcher and I uses `python` and `xonsh` interactively a lot.
+I am a researcher and I use `python` and `xonsh` interactively a lot.
 While I appreciate the purity of Nix, sometimes I really want to violate it and pull in some dependency into my shell *right now*, without tearing my session down, editing and rebuilding an environment, and then recreating my session from history.

-A convenient way of spawning a `xonsh` instant with an extra dependency soothes the nerves a bit, but doesn't really free me from the recreation part.
+A convenient way of spawning a `xonsh` instance with an extra dependency soothes the nerves a bit, but doesn't really free me from the recreation part.

 I started writing a xonsh macro that ended up being a generic Python solution